austral/austral.github.io/_spec/statements.md

 is a let-destructure statement.

-Since there are likely to be collisions between record field names and existing variable names, let-destructure statements optionally support assigning to a different name.
+Since there are likely to be collisions between record field names and existing variable names, let-destructure statements optionally support binding to a different name.

 If `R` is an expression of type `T`, and `T` is a record type with field set